-This narrative provides a thorough overview of atypical lordosis and how it should be managed in the modern treatment sector.
+This narrative provides a thorough overview of atypical lordosis and how it should be managed in the modern back and neck pain treatment sector.

 A person with an atypically increased lumbar lordotic curvature might demonstrate an exaggerated posture.
 Their buttocks will likely protrude more than usual.
 The lower back will dip inwards more than normal.
 Patients with cervical hyperlordosis will usually also have a distinctive look to their posture.
 The neck will be curved sharply and the chin may protrude.